What is EMDR?

 Folsom, CA 95630

-I meet with clients either in the office or, when appropriate, via telehealth using a HIPPA secure online video service.
+I meet with clients either in the office or, when appropriate, via telehealth using a HIPPA secure online video platform.